-Italy's property market has been resilient but not immune to the property slowdown seen across the continent and in the UK.
+Italy's property market has been resilient but not immune to the property slowdown seen across the continent and in Britain.
 Having benefited from a slow but steady pace of property price increases over the years, Italy has been protected to a certain extent from a major burst bubble effect.
-According to a Cluttons' research report, price rises for Italy propertyare expected to slow in 2008 but they will at least still be on the up.
+According to a Cluttons' research report, price rises for Italy property are expected to slow in 2008 but they will at least still be on the up.

 Calabria is the toe on the boot of Italy.
 Its southerly latitude makes for warmer winters than the north and a sunny Mediterranean summer in which to enjoy the beaches on both the Tyrrhenian and Ionian seas that border it.
-The rugged landscape and natural beauty of the region seems to have largely escaped the attention of international property buyers until quite recently, which means property prices are much lower; Calabria could be termed an emerging market within an already mature one.
+The rugged landscape and natural beauty of the region seems to have largely escaped the attention of international property buyers until quite recently, which means property prices are much lower.
+Calabria could be termed an emerging market within an already mature one.

-The Jewel of the Sea II development is a gated low-rise resort of beachfront apartments and villas close to the town of Brancaleone, about 30 minutes drive from the regional capital of Reggio Calabria.
+The Jewel of the Sea II development is a gated low rise resort of beachfront apartments and villas close to the town of Brancaleone, about 30 minutes drive from the regional capital of Reggio Calabria.
 The development will include a golf course, restaurant, swimming pools, aqua park and tennis courts.
 Property prices start from £45,767 through Experience International.

-However, in Lunigiana, in the northern tip of Tuscany, prices of Lunigiana property are still relatively low, and restoration properties can still be found according to Sylvie Allen from L'Architrave.
+However, in Lunigiana, in the northern tip of Tuscany, prices of property are still relatively low, and restoration properties can still be found, according to Sylvie Allen from L'Architrave.
 She says property prices have risen consistently year-on-year and this unspoilt pocket of Tuscany offers good investment potential.
 She believes they are set to rise further as Lunigiana becomes more popular, thanks, in part, to the choice of three airports nearby, at Pisa, Genoa and Parma, all of which are served by low-cost airlines.
 In addition, the Ligurian coastline can be reached in half and hour and the mountains offer skiing the same distance away.

 L'Architrave has a large stone building in need of restoration for sale, with land, near the town of Fivizzano in Lunigiana for just €50,000 (£40,000).
-The property has about ten rooms plus stone vaulted cellars and is situated at the edge of a hamlet.
+The property has about 10 rooms plus stone vaulted cellars and is situated at the edge of a hamlet.
 If you don't fancy a restoration project, the company also has a restored village house near Fivizzano for sale for €75,000 (£59,000).

 Her advice for potential property buyers is to find recommended building companies experienced in the specific type of restoration work you need; choose your materials carefully for the most appropriate style and age in order to preserve the property's character; and get good legal advice from someone with experience of helping with rural or restoration purchases.

-Even sea views are a possibility on a limited budget, with Casa Travella selling a one-bedroom apartment on the border of Calabria and Basilicata with a pool and sea view for €70,000 (£55,000).
+Even sea views are a possibility on a limited budget, with Casa Travella selling a one bedroom apartment on the border of Calabria and Basilicata with a pool and sea view for €70,000 (£55,000).
 L'Architrave has a Ligurian cottage for sale with panoramic views of the hills and medieval castle for €65,000 (£51,000).
 The islands are not out of reach either: Casa Travella has a selection of properties in Badesi on the north coast of Sardinia for sale close to Santa Teresa di Gallura.
-The one- or two-bedroom properties for sale have views of the sea and start from €90,000 (£71,000).
+The one or two bedroom properties for sale have views of the sea and start from €90,000 (£71,000).

-As you can see, there are still plenty of cheap Italy properties to be had
+As you can see, there are still plenty of cheap Italy properties to be had.

 Some information contained within this article may have changed since it was first published.
-HomesOverseas strongly advises you to seek current legal and financial advise from a qualified professional.
+HomesOverseas strongly advises you to seek current legal and financial advice from a qualified professional.